psychemedia/storytelling-notes/curse_of_macha.md

 "After the long war Crundchu took to himself a wife out of the captives we had taken and settled down on a farmsteading of his own, but for me, I was never a marrying man, kisses never came to me as easily as blows, so I stayed on in the service.

-"Still I did not altogether lose sight of Crundchu, as might well have been expected, for he was a famous hand at the roth-cleas, `[Wheel f eat = hammer throwing.]` and used always to come in to the games at the festivals and holidays.
+"Still I did not altogether lose sight of Crundchu, as might well have been expected, for he was a famous hand at the roth-cleas, `[Wheel feat = hammer throwing.]` and used always to come in to the games at the festivals and holidays.

 "For many years my old friend lived happily with his captive bride; indeed they were almost too happy, and the Fates took their revenge as is ever the way, and she died suddenly of an unknown sickness; for many months he was inconsolable in his grief until one day a strange and beautiful woman came to his steading and took upon herself the duties of the housewife, and that night she accompanied him to the bed-place and lay by his side within his arms until the dawning.